-Table 5.
-System setup options-Integrated Devices menu
+Table 7.
+System setup options-Integrated Devices menu (continued)

-Integrated Devices Date/Time Displays the current date in MM/DD/YYYY format and current time in HH:MM:SS AM/PM format.
-Audio Enable Audio Enable or disable the integrated audio controller.
+Integrated Devices Audio Enable Audio Enable or disable the integrated audio controller.
 By default, all the options are enabled.
 Serial Port Serial Port Configuration Enable or disable the serial port address.
 By default, the COM1: Port is configured at 3F8h with IRQ4 option is enabled.
-USB Configuration Enable or disable booting from USB mass storage devices through the boot sequence or boot menu.
+USB Configuration • Enable or disable booting from USB mass storage devices through the boot sequence or boot menu.
 By default, all the options are enabled.
 Front USB Configuration Enable or disable the individual front USB ports.
 By default, all the options are enabled.
 Rear USB Configuration Enable or disable the individual rear USB ports.
 By default, all the options are enabled.
 Dust Filter Maintenance Enable or disable the dust filter maintenance.
 By default, the Disabled option is enabled.

-Table 6.
+Table 8.
 System setup options-Storage menu

-Storage

-SATA Operation Enable or disable the operating mode of the integrated SATA hard drive controller.
+Storage SATA Operation Enable or disable the operating mode of the integrated SATA hard drive controller.
 By default, the RAID On option is enabled.

-Storage Interface

-Port Enablement Enable or disable the onboard drives.
+Storage Interface Port Enablement Enable or disable the onboard drives.
 By default, all the options are enabled.

-SMART Reporting

-Enable SMART Reporting Enable or disable Self-Monitoring, Analysis, and Reporting Technology (SMART) during computer startup.
+SMART Reporting Enable SMART Reporting Enable or disable Self-Monitoring, Analysis, and Reporting Technology (SMART) during computer startup.
 By default, the Enable SMART Reporting option is not enabled.

-Drive Information

-SATA-0

-Type Displays the SATA HDD type information of the computer.
+Drive Information SATA-0 Type Displays the SATA HDD type information of the computer.
 Device Displays the SATA HDD device information of the computer.

-SATA-1

-Table 6.
-System setup options-Storage menu (continued)

-Storage Type Displays the SATA HDD type information of the computer.
+SATA-1 Type Displays the SATA HDD type information of the computer.
 Device Displays the SATA HDD device information of the computer.
 SATA-2 Type Displays the SATA HDD type information of the computer.
 Device Displays the SATA HDD device information of the computer.
+SATA-3

+Table 8.
+System setup options-Storage menu (continued)

-SATA-3 Type Displays the SATA HDD type information of the computer.
+Storage Type Displays the SATA HDD type information of the computer.
 Device Displays the SATA HDD device information of the computer.
 M.2 PCIe SSD-0 Type Displays the M.2 PCIe SSD-0 type information of the computer.
 Device Displays the M.2 PCIe SSD-0 device information of the computer.
 Enable MediaCard Secure Digital (SD) Card Enable or disable the SD card.
 By default, the Secure Digital (SD) Card option is enabled.
 Secure Digital (SD) Card Read-Only Mode Enable or disable the SD card read-only mode.
 By default, the Secure Digital (SD) Card Read-Only Mode option is not enabled.

-Table 7.
+Table 9.
 System setup options-Display menu

 Display

 Multi-Display

 Enable Multi-Display Enable or disable the Enable Multi-Display buttons on the computer.
 By default, the option is enabled.

 Primary Display

 Video Primary Display Determines the primary display when multiple controllers are available on the computer By default, the Auto option is enabled.

 Full Screen Logo

-Full Screen Logo Enable or disable full screen logo.
+Enable or disable full screen logo.
 By default, the option is not enabled.

-Table 8.
+Table 10.
 System setup options-Connection menu

 Connection Network Controller Configuration Integrated NIC Controls the on-board LAN controller.
 By default, the Enabled with PXE option is enabled.
 Wireless Device Enable WLAN Enable or disable the internal WLAN device By default, the option enabled.
 Bluetooth Enable or disable the internal Bluetooth device By default, the option enabled.
+Enable UEFI Network Stack Enable or disable UEFI Network Stack and controls the on-board LAN Controller.
+By default, the option is enabled.
+HTTPs Boot Feature HTTPs Boot Enable or disable the HTTPs Boot feature.
+By default, the HTTPs Boot option is enabled.

-Table 8.
+Table 10.
 System setup options-Connection menu (continued)